BravoLT/GoogleIO2015-CodeChallenge/README.md

-# Bravo Code Challenge for Google IO 2015
+# Bravo LT Code Challenge for Google IO 2015

-The prize: A brand new HP Chromebook
+Are you up for the challenge?
+Put your coding skills to the test for a chance to win a HP Chromebook 14.

 Rules:
- 1. Any language
- 2. Must correctly complete all challenge questions to qualify
+ 1. You may compete in any language, however it must execute on Ubuntu Linux
+ 2. Any correct answer to the challenge will give you one entry to the drawing.
+Answer all 3 correctly, you get 3 entries.
+ 3. Entries must be completed by noon on Friday.
+The drawing will occur at 3:45.
+You must be present to win.
+ 4. Please do not copy other people or solutions found on the internet.
+Honor system applies.

 To enter:
- 1. Make a fork
+ 1. Use your github account to fork this project
  2. Complete the challenge with your best code including unit tests and adhering to best practices for the language you choose
- 3. ??
-Make a run.sh script to execute your code ??
+ 3. Make a run.sh script to execute your code including any necessary parameters your program needs from the command line.
- 4. Create a pull request
+ 4. Once you are finished, create a pull request and your entry will be complete.

-What we will do:
- 1. Ensure that your solutions produce the correct answer to each question
- 2. We will draw at 4pm on Friday from the correct responses

-What we will not do:
- 1. Figure out how to run your code.
-If you do not provide a run.sh with the expected parameters defined in the documentation for the individual challenge, your entry for that question will be considered a failure
- 2. Sell or otherwise share your personal information

-?? indicates this is a decision point that has not been made yet ??
+If you have questions or feel that a description has not been given sufficient explanation, create an issue in this repository and we will address it.

+Thanks for your participation and best of luck!

+Team Bravo